earlonrails/email-queue/README.md

     brew install mongodb

-Then you will need to point the email-queue app to your mongo server.
-Edit the `lib/emailQueue/mailConfig.json`.
+Then you will need to point the email-queue app to your mongo server, by setting the environment variable:

+    EMAIL_QUEUE_MONGO_URL=mongodb://bob:bobIScool@localhost:27017/test

 Use the http://docs.mongodb.org/manual/reference/connection-string/ format for your `"databaseUrl"`.